 The internet, therefore, is becoming a great equalizer.
 Buyers don’t care a great deal about who made the listing on these aggregator sites.
 The main consideration is now the quality of the property and what it offers.

 Around 95 percent of people search for new homes online, mainly because the process is incredibly easy.
 Agents still have a role to play when searches become more serious.
 But what buyers really need are people with great writing and presentation skills who can showcase their properties at their best.
-Click for more information on real estate agents in Orangeville.
+Click for more information on Orangeville real estate services.

 The aim of the game now is to create robust multiple listing services where agents attempt to sell properties via the major online platforms.

 Given the rise of the internet, brokers are finding it increasingly difficult to brand themselves in the first place.
 They’d like to be different from the next firm – and they probably are – but making that distinction clear for consumers is going to be the main challenge heading into the 2020s.